An Exceptionally Simple Theory of Everything

 "An Exceptionally Simple Theory of Everything" is a physics preprint proposing a basis for a unified field theory, often referred to as "E8 Theory", which attempts to describe all known fundamental interactions in physics and to stand as a possible theory of everything.
-The paper was posted to the physics arXiv by Antony Garrett Lisi on November 6, 2007, and was not submitted to a peer-reviewed scientific journal.
+The paper was posted to the physics arXiv by Antony Garrett Lisi on November 6, 2007.
+It was not submitted to a peer-reviewed scientific journal.
 The title is a pun on the algebra used, the Lie algebra of the largest "simple", "exceptional" Lie group, E8.
 The paper's goal is to describe how the combined structure and dynamics of all gravitational and Standard Model particle fields are part of the E8 Lie algebra.

-The theory is presented as an extension of the grand unified theory program, incorporating gravity and fermions.
-The theory received a flurry of media coverage, but also met with widespread skepticism.
+The theory is presented as an extension of the Grand Unified Theory program, incorporating gravity and fermions.
+The theory received a flurry of media coverage, but was also met with widespread skepticism.
 Scientific American reported in March 2008 that the theory was being "largely but not entirely ignored" by the mainstream physics community, with a few physicists picking up the work to develop it further.
 In July 2009, Jacques Distler and Skip Garibaldi published a critical paper in Communications in Mathematical Physics called "There is no 'Theory of Everything' inside E8", arguing that Lisi's theory, and a large class of related models, cannot work.
-They offer a direct proof that it is impossible to embed all three generations of fermions in E8, or to obtain even one generation of the Standard Model without the presence of additional particles that do not exist in the physical world.
+Distler and Garibaldi offer direct proof that it is impossible to embed all three generations of fermions in E8, or to obtain even one generation of the Standard Model without the presence of additional particles that do not exist in the physical world.